Techniques for Scrubbing or Cleaning Data in Data Science

 $ echo 'hello world!' | tr ' ' ',' Hello,world!

-If more than one character is need to be replaced, then
+If more than one character needs to be replaced, then

 $ echo 'hello world!' | tr ' !' ',?'
 Hello,world?